 "Big Four" and the 6-7-10 and 4-7-10 Splits

 A hooked throw crosses the head pin at an angle and drives it into the pins along the side.
-A straight ball, on the other hand, can roll into the head pin with no angle at all, causing the pins on either side in the back to go untouched.
-The 6-7-10 and the 4-7-10 splits which have no name, occur much in the same way that the "big four" split does.
-In these cases, the ball doesn't catch the head pin flush, instead it catches slightly to one side or the other, taking out either the 4 or 7 pin.
+A straight ball, on the other hand, can roll into the head pin with no angle at all, causing the corner pins on either side in the back to go untouched.
+The 6-7-10 and the 4-7-10 splits which, surprisingly, have no name, occur much in the same way that the "Big Four" split does, except that the ball doesn't catch the head pin flush but, instead, slightly to one side or the other, taking out either the 4 or 7 pin.

 "Baby" Splits and "Side-by-Side" Splits